 Mission Beelieve provides a beekeeping education for local Veterans and First Responders.
-Our goal is to create a relaxing environment, while educating about the vocational aspects of beekeeping.
-This program gives a sense of purpose and a way to reconnect with the community.
+Our goal is to repurpose their negative energy, into something more purposeful through beekeeping.
+This program gives a sense of purpose through management of their colonies and educational workshops.
+We offer ways to reconnect with the community, with local outreach to teach the public about the importance of pollinators and restoring lost habitats.

 What we offer